 - GET CULTURED> Probiotics may minimize constipation in some, though the exact mechanism is unknown.
 L. reuteri DSM 17938 marketed in the product by BioGaia ProTectis has been shown in one study to reduce methane gas (methane is associated decreasing motility and constipation) and increase the number of bowel movements.
 Study can be found here.

 - EAT 2 KIWIFRUIT PER DAY> Emerging studies show 2 green kiwi per day help with elimination patterns.
 For more info on kiwifruit and constipation, check out my previous post, here.

 - MAKE TIME FOR A BM IN THE MORNING> Allowing time in the morning to wake up, sip on some hot coffee or tea (caffeine and warm beverages can stimulate motility) and digest your first meal can aid in producing a more complete bowel movement!
 (In our busy culture, 15 extra minutes or so in the morning can be therapeutic, too!).
 Try setting your alarm just 15 minutes earlier so you and your colon can ease into the morning.

 - CONSIDER A SQUATTY POTTY– this Shark Tank show winner is a stool designed to provide the proper posture to help your body poop.
+There is science to support its use too.
+Read about it here.
 Modern toilets encourage a position that only allows partial opening of the rectum and anal canal, making you work harder to have complete bowel movement.
 Raising your knees above your hips helps open the canal for easier elimination!
 Check out the squatty potty here.